ryanmachancock/ryanmachancock.github.io/README.txt

-Welcome to my personal, online portfolio!
+Welcome to my personal online portfolio!

 Feel free to view it in action at ryanmachancock.github.io